tu-os-course/TI2726C-Assignments-2016/src/session_1/assignment.md

 - learn how to compile a C program,
 - learn what a process is and what it does.

-You can compile things using the make file included:
+You can compile your programs using the included make file:

     # for example to compile 1.1
     make 1_1